Arthur Wellard: Career

 Wellard's first-class debut came at the age of 25 for Somerset against the touring New Zealanders.
 A further tourists match against the West Indians followed the following season, but he was unable to appear in the County Championship until he was qualified in 1929.
 He took 125 wickets in his maiden season in the tournament, finishing behind only Jack White in the club's tally for the year.
 He took ten wickets in a match for the first time during his fourth County Championship match for Somerset against the visiting Kent side, with figures of 6/108 & 4/28.
 He took five-wicket hauls in four out of five innings at the beginning of June 1929, with five in the only innings against Derbyshire, six in the first innings against Leicestershire, and another six in the first innings followed by five in the second innings when Gloucestershire visited Taunton.

 On 24 August 1938, at Wells, Wellard thumped five sixes off an over from Kent's England allrounder Frank Woolley.
 This equalled a world record that lasted until Garry Sobers hit six sixes off Malcolm Nash in 1968.
-Wellard was well named: before Ian Botham struck 80 sixes in 1985, our Arthur was the only man to hit 50 in a season, which he did four times, including the round number of 66 sixes in 1935.
+Wellard was well named: before Ian Botham struck 80 sixes in 1985, he was the only man to hit 50 in a season, which he did four times, including the round number of 66 sixes in 1935.

 Wellard played county cricket with Boss Meyer, the founder of Millfield School.
 Meyer was a well known eccentric and allegedly in 1947, Wellard who was even older than Meyer, was bowling rather well, when Northamptonshire batsman Dennis Brookes played a false stroke through the slips which Meyer, too crippled by lumbago to bend down, failed to catch.
 Meyer reached into his back pocket and said, "Sorry Arthur, here's a quid."